6 min read •

 How do I do it

-The process of an illustration follows a series of steps that are simple, logical and guarantees of the quality of the final work and of its effectiveness on the public.
+The process of an illustration follows a series of steps that are simple, logical and guarantees the quality of the final work and its effectiveness on the public.

-To decide whether to proceed to the realization of an illustration I have to ensure that I can get all the technical information that would allow me to ensure a good technical quality of the final work.
-Then I finish the search of documentation, I start the drawing with pencil, followed by the ink -of-china, the color aplication and the finish step, with gouache and Ecoline.
+To decide whether to proceed to the realization of an illustration I have to ensure that I can get all technical information that would allow me to ensure a good technical quality of the final work.
+Then I finish the search of documentation, I start the drawing with pencil, followed by the Indian ink drawing, the apply of color and the finish step, with gouache and Ecolines.

 In the case of a simpler illustration, of a side view of a car or driver's helmet, I draw it with the front to the right as the car or the driver are moving in the direction of reading.

 When it comes to a cutaway drawing, I try to do I by positioning the car at an angle that would allow me to convey as much technical information as possible.
 Thus, in the case of a car with a central rear engine, such as the Ferrari 330P4, I do it, usually in a ¾ rear view and we see the rear, one lateral view and the upper side of the car.
 In the case of a front engine, such as the Maserati Birdcage, the view is, usually, a ¾ front one.